Prepare fixed-radius concentration hotspot analysis

 - max_refinement_points

 Positive integer.
-Maximum number of local points used for pair-intersection refinement before falling back to grid refinement.
+Maximum number of local points used for pair-intersection refinement before falling back to grid refinement in a search state produced by `select_candidates()`.
+Direct optimisation of a prepared object never falls back to a grid; values above this limit produce a computational-cost warning instead.

 - method